This article is intended for school leadership, wellbeing staff, and IT support.

 - On the Journey Report page, select Export.
 The Export Journey Report dialog box will appear.

 - Select an export type (PDF or CSV) from the drop-down.

-- For larger datasets, we recommend selecting CSV (.csv) then select Export to open the data in a spreadsheet.
+- For larger datasets, we recommend selecting CSV (.csv) and then selecting Export to open the data in a spreadsheet.

 - For smaller or more targeted datasets, we recommend using the PDF option.
 The Export downloads a PDF document with a cover page.
 Enter an optional comment on the Cover Page comment box (450 characters maximum, including punctuation and spaces).